Home Office should be stripped of responsibility for Windrush compensation, MPs say

 Windrush scandal, MPs on an influential parliamentary committee have said.

-A report by the Commons home affairs select committee said Priti Patel's department had presided over a "litany of flaws" and that an independent organisation should take over.
+A report by the Home Affairs Select Committee said Priti Patel's department had presided over a “litany of flaws” and that an independent organisation should take over.

 They found that, as of the end of September, only 20.1 per cent of the initially estimated 15,000 eligible claimants had applied for compensation, and just 5.8 per cent had received any payment.

-23 people are also thought to have died without receiving compensation from the scheme.
+Twenty-three people are also thought to have died without receiving compensation from the scheme.

 The MPs said the design of the compensation scheme contained the same “bureaucratic insensitivities” that led to the Windrush scandal in the first place.